philote/Spirtuum/firebender-memory-bank/firebenderrules.md

 - Mock dependencies for isolated testing
 - Test business logic thoroughly
 - Include UI tests for critical user flows
+- Platform-specific tests should be in their respective source sets (androidTest, etc.)
+- Common tests should use platform-agnostic approaches when possible

+## Cross-Platform Guidelines
+- Implement platform-specific dependencies via interface abstractions
+- Register platform-specific implementations in the platform's dependency injection module
+- Use expect/actual for platform-specific code

 ## Room Multiplatform Guidelines
 - Use Room version 2.7.0-rc03 or newer for Kotlin Multiplatform support
-- Android platform should use traditional Room initialization with context:
+- Android platform should use traditional Room initialization with context
+- JVM platform should use BundledSQLiteDriver
+- Ensure all DAOs use suspend functions or Flow returns for KMP compatibility